hackerb9/vt340test/mmj.md

 Despite the VT340 lacking hardware flow control, this wiring works well for communication.
-The words you are reading are flowing from a VT340, over a standard DECconnect "BC16E" cable, through this MMJ to DE-9 adapter, to a UNIX host's serial port. _Caveat: Some USB to RS232 serial adapters lack "on-chip XON/XOFF" and will cause dropped characters.
+The words you are reading are flowing from a VT340, over a standard "DEC-423 BC16E" cable, through this homemade MMJ to DE-9 adapter, to a UNIX host's serial port. _Caveat: Some USB to RS232 serial adapters lack "on-chip XON/XOFF" and will cause dropped characters.
 See [flowcontrol.md](flowcontrol.md) for details._

 ### Purchasing Unassembled MMJ-DB9F Adapters